 When meeting with the appraiser to explain your company, provide a thorough and balanced understanding of the forces which work for – and against – your company.
 Remember, if your company is wildly successful, someone examining an appraisal a few years later will be judging it with 20:20 hindsight and you will want a full description of the risks and challenges your faced at the time to help defend what may seem like a low value.

 If your company has recently completed a financing, then the value implied by that financing must be used in a back-solve to determine the value of common stock for pricing stock options.
 Since the publication of FAS 157 (now ASC 820) there has been no flexibility about this.
 You may be able to find a “valuation specialist” who is willing to ignore the value implied by a “prior sale.”
 But a later examination by the IRS or an auditor is going to reveal it – and lead to cheap stock charges or worse.

 Finally, keep the appraisal firm up to date about changes in your company.
 If there is a material change – a new financing, litigation, or results which are substantially better or worse than plan – it may be necessary to obtain a new valuation report.
 In any event, you will need a new valuation report no later than 12 months after the last valuation report.

 We have prepared a white paper, How Changes In Regulation Have Driven Stock Option Prices, which discusses this subject in more detail.

-Teknos Associates provides valuation services for emerging growth companies and their venture capital backers.
+Teknos Associates provides valuation and advisory services for emerging growth companies and their venture capital backers.
 Clients rely on our financial expertise, knowledge of technology markets, and high standards to deliver relevant and timely valuation reports and fairness opinions.

 Special Note: From time to time, Teknos Associates has been retained by the Internal Revenue Service to perform valuation services.
 However, nothing in this communication may be taken to represent the official position or policy of the IRS.
 The opinions expressed herein are those only of Teknos Associates.